hieuln1/nab-le-ngoc-hieu/README.md

 ## Not done in project
 * We can do the OTP service and voucher service as separated service, using it's own DB and communicate via REST
-* Lack of custom exception handler, currently using default hanlder of Spring, cannot see the exception message, can oly check in log